 Dr. Darria earned her medical degree from the University of Rochester School of Medicine, her residency in emergency medicine from Yale University School of Medicine where she was a Clinical Instructor, and her MBA from Harvard Business School.
-After residency she joined the faculty at Harvard Medical School, where she was an Instructor of Medicine.
+She later joined the faculty of Harvard Medical School, where she was an Instructor of Medicine.
 Dr. Darria is also a classically trained pianist, having studied at the Eastman School of Music, although now her musical performances consist of rousing renditions of Twinkle Twinkle or anything else that she can sing and play, to her two children.

 Dr. Darria is a chapter author in the pre-eminent textbook of emergency medicine, Harwood-Nuss Clinical Practice of Emergency Medicine, as well as author of multiple medical research journal articles.